 - Gary Davis, Professor, Civil, Environmental and Geo-Engineering

-- Henry Liu, Associate Professor, Civil, Environmental and Geo-Engineering
+- Henry Liu, Former Professor, Civil, Environmental and Geo-Engineering

 - Start date: 05/2014

 - Research Area: Transportation Safety and Traffic Flow